zng-ui/zng/TODO/_current.md

         - How?
 Depend on the panels.
         - Can implement something quick for the default (max-child).
         - How to share `&mut WidgetMeasure` and `&mut WidgetLayout`?
+            - Don't need to?
+            - For measure at least it would be an error to share?

 * Parallel render.
     - Widgets.